agolikova/Multi-class-Classification-Model/README.md

 * Explore *E. coli* dataset
 * Define a test harness for evaluating candidate models
-* Evaluates the following ML models:
+* Evaluate the following ML models:
   * Random Forest
   * k-Nearest Neighbours
   * Linear Discriminant Analysis
   * Support Vector Machine

+This part of the code in Python 3 can be viewed [here](https://github.com/agolikova/Multi-class-classification-model/blob/main/Evaluating%20ML%20models.ipynb).

 #### Train & test data using chosen model

 * Use model identified as having the best performance during model evaluation (random forest classifier)
-* Trained & test model on *E. coli* dataset
+* Train & test model on *E. coli* dataset
 * Visualize results of prediction as a confusion matrix

+This part of the code in Python 3 can be viewed [here](https://github.com/agolikova/Multi-class-classification-model/blob/main/Training%20%26%20testing%20data%20using%20chosen%20model.ipynb).